Benefits More Important Than Salary? 80% Think Yes.

 • Capture the questions you get about plans and use that information as part of your communication strategy so employees can reference it throughout the year

-Health plans, 401ks remain most popular benefits
+Health plans, 401ks remain the most popular benefits

-When responders were asked which three employee benefits would best help them reach their financial goals, both health insurance and 401k retirement plans were listed as a top three benefit by 56 percent of respondents.
+When responders were asked which three employee benefits would best help them reach their financial goals, both health insurance and 401k retirement plans were listed as a top-three benefit by 56 percent of respondents.
 A little over 30 percent added paid time off or pension plan as a top-three benefit.
 Other top benefits included flexible working hours (21 percent), and the ability to work remotely (15 percent).
 In addition, student loan forgiveness (15 percent) and tuition reimbursement (11 percent) were also included as important benefits, along with additional skills training (14 percent).
 Paid parental leave was listed as a top benefit by 7 percent of respondents.

-When designing your employee benefit offerings, keep in mind that different generations have different opinions on what the best workplace benefits are for them.
+When designing your employee benefits offerings, keep in mind that different generations have different opinions on what the best workplace benefits are for them.
 However, using the information in this survey can help you think about your benefit plan offerings in 2019.